Puget Sound Regional Fire Authority: History

 Originally founded in 1892 as the Kent Fire Department, Puget Sound Fire has grown to serve new communities throughout its history.
 The department was rebranded as the Puget Sound Regional Fire Authority from the Kent Regional Fire Authority on January 1, 2017.

 In 2018 the department responded to 26,636 service calls of which 20,489 were for EMS services.

 Stations and apparatus

-As of January 2023, Puget Sound Fire had 13 stations located throughout the district.
+As of January 2023, Puget Sound Fire has 17 stations located throughout the district (Washington state, King County Fire District 7, Zone 3).
 In addition to housing firefighters, Station 74 is also home to the headquarters and administrative offices of the department.
 Stations 75 and 76 are also home to King County Medic units operated by the county and not the department.